laanwj/etna_viv/README.md

 ![mip_cube output](doc/images/mipmap.png)
 ![displacement output](doc/images/displacement.png)

-To exercise the initial-stage driver there are a few framebuffer tests in:
+To exercise the gallium driver there are a few framebuffer tests in:

     native/fb/